Typhoon Gay: Thailand

 Within a week of the storm's passage, the Government of Thailand began distributing relief goods to residents throughout the affected provinces.
 Despite the effort by the government, 2,500 people from Pa Thiew and Tha Sae demonstrated for additional and more intensive aid on 9 November.
 These protests were soon dispersed.
 Following considerable criticism for downplaying the impact of the typhoon, Prime Minister Chatichai Choonhavan delayed his visit to the United States to oversee relief efforts.
-By 15 November the United States pledged to donate US$25,000 for recovery operations.
+By 15 November, the United States pledged to donate US$25,000 for recovery operations.
 Telephone connection was restored from Bangkok to Prachuap Khiri Khan by this time; however, areas further south remained disconnected.
 Generators were brought in to keep hospitals and government offices running since much of Chumphon Province remained without electricity for more than two weeks.
-As the scale of damage became more apparent, a request for international aid was made by 17 November to the United Nations Disaster Relief Organization.
+As the scale of damage became more apparent, a request for international aid was made on 17 November to the United Nations Disaster Relief Organization.
 Upon the announcement of the request, six countries pledged to provide nearly US$510,000 in funds collectively.
 Agriculture across Surat Thani Province was severely affected by the typhoon in the long-term as well.
 In the four years following Typhoon Gay, land use for orchards, rubber, and oil palm plantations decreased from 33.32 percent to 30.53 percent.
 Additionally, rice paddy coverage decreased from 22.96 percent to 13.03 percent.

 Following post-storm surveys, it was determined that most of the severely damaged schools had been built improperly – building codes in Thailand mandate that structures withstand up to 120 kgf/m^{2} of pressure from winds.
-In the years following the typhoon, studies determined how best to rebuild: reinforced concrete structures which can last fifty years.
+In the years following the typhoon, studies determined how best to rebuild: reinforced concrete structures that can last fifty years.